Choosing a Program

 Consider Which Type of Program Interests You:

-Would you like to go for a semester, year, or summer?
+Would you like to go for a semester, year, winter, or summer?
 A semester or year program offers the opportunity for a more immersive experience than you may get on a short-term program.
-There are both, group semester programs and independent semester programs, students can choose from.
+There are both Baylor Faculty Programs and Baylor Partner Programs that take place over a semester for students to choose from.
 How about an internship?
 You can take courses and take a for-credit internship in your country of study.
 Baylor works with partners who connect students with internship opportunities in their area of interest and study for either a summer or semester to earn 3-6 credits.
 Our Baylor students have interned in the UK, Chile, Australia, and Czech Republic (to name a few!)

 - Which courses you need to graduate and which ones you can take while abroad.